Internal balance

 Maintaining both internal and external balances requires use of both monetary policy and fiscal policy.
 That is one reason why floating exchange rates may be superior to fixed exchange rates.
 Under fixed exchange rates, governments are not usually free to employ monetary policy.
 Under floating rates, countries can use both.

+The two variables determining internal and external balances are the real exchange rate and real domestic demand.
+These fundamental variables can signal certain economic conditions.
+For example, a real domestic demand surplus or an overly appreciated real exchange rate represents a current account deficit.
+A country can attain external and internal balance by finding the correct combinations of the real domestic demand level and real exchange rate.